 Protection is provided to registered trademarks through the Trademarks Act 2002.

 The registration of trademarks is not essential.
 Owners of trademarks may rely on common law rights to protect their trademarks.
-As the rights of owners of registered trademarks are statutorily defined, however, registration is often desirable.
-Unlike other forms of intellectual property, such as patents and designs, trade mark registrations can be renewed indefinitely, thereby providing owners with the exclusive right to use their trade marks in perpetuity.
-Information on the Trade Marks Act is available at: Trademarks Act 2002
+Although the rights of owners of registered trademarks are statutorily defined, registration is often desirable.
+Unlike other forms of intellectual property, such as patents and designs, trademark registrations can be renewed indefinitely, thereby providing owners with the exclusive right to use their trademarks in perpetuity.
+Information on the Trade Marks Act is available at: Trademarks Act 2002 which states that "signs, in particular words including names, letters, numerals, figurative elements and combinations of colors as well as combinations of such signs, shall be eligible for registration as trademarks.